openstack/nova-specs/specs/juno/i18n-enablement.rst

 The developer impacts have already been in place for some time.
 Developers have been using _() around messages that need translation.

+Note, however, that with the relatively new policy of not translating debug log messages, concatenating strings and exceptions will need care since the strings have to be cast to unicode.
+See https://review.openstack.org/#/c/78095/ for examples.
+Cleaning this up is listed in the Work Items section.

 Implementation
 ==============